EPFL-ENAC/LASUR-R-SHINY/README.md

     make run
     ```

-    The application should now be running in your web browser at [http://localhost:3838/](http://localhost:3838/).
+    The application should now be running in your web browser at [http://localhost/](http://localhost).
-    and visit [http://localhost](http://localhost/) on your web browser.
 You may see a warning about invalid certificates, that can be safely ignored.

+1. Add the files to the staging area:

+    ```bash
+    git add .
+    ```

 4. Commit your changes: